 Ethiopia is a country with over 2.5 million horses.
 There are struggles with both poverty and severe climatic events.

-SPANA has one very busy veterinary clinic in Debre Zeit and two mobile clinics, treating over 12,000 animals in Ethiopia each year.
+SPANA has one very busy veterinary clinic in Debre Zeit and two mobile clinics, treating over 11,000 animals in Ethiopia each year.
 We also have three classrooms and an education centre.
-Teachers give lessons on animal welfare to around 4,000 children a year.
+Teachers reach over 7,500 children each year with lessons on animal welfare.

 The main problems we treat are wounds, lameness, respiratory disease and a terrible fungal infection called EZL.